togsonkaks/Scraper/replit.md

 Tagglo is a desktop Electron application designed for web scraping e-commerce product data.
 Its primary purpose is multi-field data extraction (title, price, images, specs, tags, brand, description) from product detail pages, featuring persistent selector memory, history tracking, and custom site-specific handlers.
 A key capability is its advanced auto-tagging system, which utilizes a database-centric taxonomy for intelligent product categorization and keyword extraction.
 The project aims to provide a robust solution for efficient and accurate e-commerce data acquisition and enrichment.

 ## Recent Changes (October 17, 2025)
-- **Universal Category Architecture Finalized**:
+- **Flattened Fashion Category Structure**:
+  - REMOVED all Tops/Bottoms groupings from Fashion taxonomy
-  - Fixed seed script to include "Cami" and "Camisole" under Fashion > Clothing > Tops
+  - Flattened to direct garment types under Clothing: Fashion > Clothing > Shirts, Fashion > Clothing > Pants, Fashion > Clothing > Dresses, etc.
+  - Consolidated Footwear into Fashion > Clothing > Shoes with subtypes (Sneakers, Boots, Heels, etc.)
+  - Moved Hats from Accessories to Fashion > Clothing > Hats
+  - Updated LLM prompts in server/llm-tagger.js to reflect new paths (removed all "Fashion > Clothing > Tops/Bottoms" examples)
+  - Re-seeded database with 429 universal categories across 19 departments
+- **Universal Category Architecture**:
-  - Removed ALL gendered categories (Men's Watch, Women's Watch) and replaced with universal types (Analog Watch, Digital Watch, Smartwatch, Dive Watch, Chronograph)
+  - Removed ALL gendered categories (Men's Watch, Women's Watch) and replaced with universal types (Analog Watch, Digital Watch, Smartwatch)
   - Fixed UI category builder level names from ["Department", "Gender", ...] to ["Department", "Category", "Subcategory", "Type", "Subtype"]
-  - Re-seeded database with 404 universal categories across 19 departments
   - Gender completely removed from ALL category paths - exists ONLY as demographic tags for personalization

 ## User Preferences